maxploter/msc-thesis/README.md

 ## Usage

 1. Open the `thesis.tex` from the root folder and comment in Your chosen thesis language.
 In subsequent instructions, let's assume You chose English.
-2. Open the folder `english` and find the file `thesis.tex`.
+2. Open the folder `english` and find the file `main.tex`.
 In that file, fill in the information about Your thesis.
 That file also defines what sections will be included in your document.
 3. The folder `sections` stores the files for Your sections.
 4. The folder `figures` stores Your figure files.
 5. The `config.tex` file allows You to specify some settings for Your thesis.
 For example, which reference style You want to use.